 When can I drive?

 Driving is an individual matter.
 Some people regain their coordination and reflexes quickly while others take several weeks.
-Your physician will let you know when it safe to drive.
+Your physician will let you know when it is safe to drive.
 You should not drive if you are taking pain medication.

 Should I put lotion on my incision?